Wildlands Trust

 New and expanded funding for land protection is good news.
 However, the care and management of these lands will be left to an already stressed and under-resourced land stewardship system.
 Strapped stewardship resources are the norm at our National and State Parks and on our townlands and land trust properties.
 Without more funding and innovation directed toward caring for land, we risk an erosion of public confidence and the degradation of the biological and social values we seek to protect.

-Wildlands Trust will launch the Stewardship Training Center (STC) in 2024 to help bolster stewardship of conservation lands.
+Wildlands Trust formally launched the Stewardship Training Center (STC) in 2024 to help bolster stewardship of conservation lands.
 Wildlands and partners will offer a wide range of training programs at the STC to

 help municipalities and land-holding organizations build much-needed stewardship capacity and